krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     times.
 Its value should contain the acceptable hostname for the KDC (as contained in its certificate).

-**pkinit_longhorn**
-    If this flag is set to true, we are talking to the Longhorn KDC.

 **pkinit_pool**
     Specifies the location of intermediate certificates which may be used by the client to complete the trust chain between a KDC